Naturist resort: Typical amenities

 Naturist resorts typically offer much the same amenities as other holiday centres, with naturism itself being the main attraction.
 A naturist resort will reliably have facilities for swimming, whether an artificial pool or access to a natural body of water; in the former case, even resorts that are clothing-optional typically require nudity in the pool.
 Hot tubs and saunas are also common amenities.

 As naturism emphasizes outdoor exercise, naturist resorts typically feature grounds for non-contact outdoor sports such as tennis or pétanque.
 Larger resorts may provide golf or miniature golf courses.
-However, the two sports most strongly associated with naturist resorts are volleyball and miniten.
+The two sports most strongly associated with naturist resorts are volleyball and miniten.

 Naturists adopted volleyball shortly after its invention in the late 19th century.
 Records of regular games in clubs can be found as early as the 1920s.
 By the 1960s, a volleyball court could be found in almost all naturist resorts.
 A large nude volleyball tournament (over 70 teams) has been held each autumn since 1971 at White Thorn Lodge in western Pennsylvania and several smaller tournaments occur each year throughout North America.

 Miniten is a tennis-like game created by naturists in the 1930s; it remains exclusively a naturist sport.
 The original rules were drawn up by Mr R. Douglas Ogden, a Manchester-based businessman with an interest in sporting activities.
 Instead of racquets, players use wooden bats known as thugs, which are shaped like a box around the player's hand.
 The sport is run by the Amateur Miniten Association.

 Naturist villages generally accommodate businesses providing other amenities, which may include supermarkets, cafés, restaurants, and nightclubs.